-Billing for TENS units is a little tricker than billing for other pieces of DME.
-In fact, it can even be difficult to receive reimbursement for TENS units, as nearly half of all claims for TENS units are denied.
+Billing for TENS units is little tricker than billing for other pieces of DME.
+In fact, it can even be difficult to receive reimbursement for TENS units, with nearly half of all claims for TENS units being denied.
 The number-one reason for those denials?
 Incorrect billing procedure.
 The second most prevalent reason for denials?
 The claim failed to prove medical necessity.

 To start, you must obtain a written order prior to delivery (WOPD) before you can even hand over the unit and provide the DMERC with a CMN (as referenced in the previous section).
 Furthermore, as far as Medicare is concerned, there are only two reasons why a patient would need to purchase a TENS unit: acute post-op pain and chronic pain.
 So, make sure your CMN justifies one of these conditions in order to receive payment.